docToolchain/docToolchain/.github/CONTRIBUTING.md

 Jeder Beitrag ist willkommen - egal wie klein (Tippfehler gefunden?) oder welcher "qualität".
 We want to work together to make docToolchain better with each contribution but we also want learn as a community.
 So don't hesitate to contribute - the community will be here to help.

+### Licence

+By contributing to this project, you accept that your code will be open source under the [MIT licence](https://github.com/docToolchain/docToolchain/blob/master/LICENSE) and that you have the needed ownershipt of your contribution to put it under this licence.